 Contributions - The Foundation has entered into an agreement with an unaffiliated foundation whereby the unaffiliated foundation contributes funds for the operating expenses of a certain Flinn Foundation sponsored program.
-During 2015 and 2014, the Foundation received contributions under this arrangement of \$165 and \$171, respectively.
-As of December 31, 2015 and 2014, contributions receivable totaled \$49 and \$55, respectively.
+During 2016 and 2015, the Foundation received contributions under this arrangement of \$173 and \$165, respectively.
+As of December 31, 2016 and 2015, reimbursement receivable totaled \$94 and \$49, respectively.